simply-nicky/pyrost/docs/tutorials/sigray.rst

     >>>            'Rh': 6.137831605603974e-11}

 Now we need to read a log file to generate a set of basis vectors and sample translations.
-We use :class:`pyrost.KamzikConverter` Kamzik log files converter, that provides an interface to read log files with :func:`pyrost.KamzikConverter.read_logs`:
+We use :class:`pyrost.KamzikConverter` Kamzik log files converter, which provides an interface to read log files with :func:`pyrost.KamzikConverter.read_logs`:

 .. code-block:: python